 Review of advances in trimeric autotransporter adhesins

-• Adhesion of bacteria to cell surfaces is the first step in infection, in which adhesins play an important role, being a vital virulence factor for pathogens.
-A new kind of adhesins, trimetric autotransporter adhesins (TAAs) which are derived from Gram-negative bacteria, are found.
-TAAs are multifunctional proteins widely existing in Proteobacteria, secreted on the cell surface by Ⅴ-type bacterial secretion system.
-TAAs have striking differences in size and amino sequence, but are surprisingly similar in molecular structure; they both have a trimetric surface structure with a head-stalk-anchor architecture which is like a lollipop.
-The reviewdescribes the structure, secretion mechanisms and regional functions of TAAs to provide references for further study.
+• Adhesion of bacteria to cell surfaces is the first step in infection, in which adhesin plays an important role and is a vital virulence factor for pathogens.
+A new kind of adhesins, trimetric autotransporter adhesins (TAAs) which are derived from Gram-negative bacteria, is found.
+TAAs are multifunctional proteins widely existing in Proteobacteria, secreted on cell surface by Ⅴ-type bacterial secretion system.
+TAAs have striking differences in size and amino sequence, but are surprisingly similar in molecular structure; they both have a trimetric surface structure with a head-stalk-anchor architecture which is like a "lollipop".
+The review describes the structure, secretion mechanisms and regional functions of TAAs to provide references for further study.

 • loading